markbreedlove/soundlocale/README.md

 - [x] Transcode files: need both m4a and ogg.
 - [x] Web Audio API for mobile Safari support.
 - [x] Progress indicators
+- [ ] Fix login response for incorrect password.
+(And ensure correct HTTP responses everywhere, in general.)
 - [ ] Main page:  list users who have sounds in the current area.
 Choose which user to listen to.
 - [ ] User list page:  Show users, click on user & see map of sounds.